An Introduction to ENL

 This problem, it turns out, must be solved in two discrete steps.
 The first is to examine value and cost to provisionally determine the rational output quantity in the absence of environmental constraints.
 That is, purely human criteria are applied, and the environment is ignored.
 The second step is to take the environment into account and to adjust the preliminary conclusion accordingly.
 When you take the first step through the use of marginal analysis, you discover that, at a certain point, the next loaf of bread to come out of the ovens would lose more health in its production than would be gained from its consumption.
 Based on the health criterion, producing this loaf would be irrational, and bread production should therefore stop at this point.

 What you have done is to determine the bread’s optimum quantity.
 This is the production rate that, under prevailing economic conditions, achieves the maximum health for society as a whole.
 Establishing this quantity is the starting point for ENL’s economic guidance.
 The key point is this: unless economic conditions change, there is no conceivable reason for producing an output at a higher rate.
-The optimum quantity thus establishes the economic limit to production, and rigorously defines what many environmental thinkers have informally called enoughness or sufficiency.
+The optimum quantity thus establishes the economic limit to production.

 The bread example makes an implicit assumption: that the effectual value of the first loaf is higher than its input cost.
 This is what makes the first loaf worth producing, and why we have to track the output’s declining marginal value and rising marginal cost to know when to stop.
 In some cases, however, this assumption is false.
 For example, an economy’s first batch of cigarettes, if consumed as intended, would result in negative effectual value, which means that this value would likely be lower than its input cost.
 This tells us that the first batch should not be produced, and that the optimum quantity for cigarettes is therefore zero.